JensenNick/huawei_solar_pees/README.md

 You need to provide two electricity price sensors as input - one which provides the price you pay pr. kWh for import/consumption and one which provides the price pr. kWh that you receive for export/sale.
 The two sensors used in the *"Huawei Solar PEES package"* are from the *"Energi Data Service integration"* are `sensor.energi_data_service` and `sensor.energi_data_service_sale`.
 These are custom names that you can give the sensors when you add/create them as entities via the integration (as per above preferably before "intalling" the *"Huawei Solar PEES package"*).

 ![Daily Battery Economy](pictures/daily_battery_economy.jpg)

 > *Daily Battery Economy: Track your cost charging the battery from grid, lost revenue due to charging solar PV production and the savings you have discharging the battery.*

 ### 4.3 Extras

-<<<<<<< HEAD
 #### Battery and Solar Panels

-The input file "**"huawei_solar_input.yaml*" and the code for the Lovelace Input Card huawei_solar_input_card.md does includes other user specific settings used by other packages either that I provide or intend to release soon.
-Settings for those inputs will be described in the README for those "packages".
+The input file *"huawei_solar_input.yaml"* and the code for the Lovelace Input Card *"huawei_solar_input_card.md"* does includes other user specific settings used by other packages that I either provide or intend to release soon.
+Settings for those inputs will be described in the README for those projects.
 Battery and Solar Panels will be used for my *"Huawei Solar STAT package"* which will include statistics sensors.

 #### Electricity Price for Energy Dashboard

 First of all the the *"Huawei Solar - PEES package"* will do a much better job tracking your savings than the Energy Dashboard, so I would of course hope you will help with development of an alternative to the Energy Dashboard using the custom sensors provided in this "package".

-As of February 2024 the Energy Dashboard in Home Assistant does not support adding price sensors neither to your solar PV production nor the energy you discharge from your battery to cover house loads.
-Basically you can not track those savings out of the box.
-What you maybe can do, is to ad either `sensor.energy_house_load_yield` and/or `sensor.energy_battery_discharge_house` as "Gas consumption" og "Water consumption".
-But in order to track your savings you would need a negative electricity price sensor in order for the "cost" to become a saving.
-The *"huawei_solar_input.yaml"* file include the `sensor.energi_data_service_negative` which may be used as a price sensor for this implementation.
+As of February 2024 the Energy Dashboard in Home Assistant does not support adding price sensors to calculate your savings from the consumption of energy neither directly from the solar PV installation nor from discharging your battery.
+The *"huawei_solar_input.yaml"* file include the `sensor.energi_data_service_negative` which can be used as a price sensor if you wish to set up either `sensor.energy_house_load_yield` and/or `sensor.energy_battery_discharge_house` as "Gas consumption" og "Water consumption" to track your savings in the Energy Dashboard.

 ### Tariffs